-Disability benefits in San Marcos include monthly payments that help people live and thrive.
-Without these benefits, many people cannot fully live their lives.
+You can apply online, in person, over the phone, or by visiting your Social Security Office in San Marcos, TX.
+San Marcos Disability benefits include monthly payments that help people live and thrive.
+Without these benefits, many people are unable to survive.
 Some people need disability benefits just to survive, so it is important that a disabled person apply as soon as possible.

 Some may have to apply in person.
 If you do not have certain documentation, you may have to wait until you gather the paperwork.
 When you apply at an office, be sure you have your papers in order.
-A Disability lawyer can assist you in gathering this information.
+A San Marcos Disability lawyer can assist you in gathering this information.

 That said, you should still know the process.
 When you apply, you are applying through the Social Security Administration (SSA).
 This is a federal agency that serves people across the entire country.
-You must meet certain Social Security Administration San Marcos TX rules to qualify.

 You can apply for disability under two programs:

 There are important differences in these programs.
 SSDI requires that you have a work history, with work credits assigned for each year.
 SSI does not have a work requirement.
 SSI typically serves individuals of limited means and resources.

 If the SSA finds that you meet their basic criteria, it will advance your application.
 Your file is then sent to Texas’s Disability Determination Services (DDS) agency.
 People at this agency will assess your application more closely.

 These examiners will determine if you have a total disability.
 If you have a total disability, you may get approved for benefits.
 The SSA has a specific definition of total disability that you must meet to qualify for the benefits.

 When applying, you should know that your disability cannot be short term and it must not be partial.
 There are other programs for these situations.
 Under the SSA rules, you must have a total disability, which is a disability typically characterized by its duration and severity.